Choose a Florida road map from the 9 featured on this web page.

 I also like to have a good map of Florida in my car.
 It is essential to enjoying your travels in the Sunshine State.

 The map I personally use is the latest "Florida Atlas & Gazatteer" published by DeLorme.
-The one I'm currently using is copyrighted 2006, and is available from Amazon.com, Books A Million, Barnes & Noble and other book stores.
+The one I'm currently using is the tenth edition, copyrighted 2012, and is available from Amazon.com, Books A Million, Barnes & Noble and other book stores.

 This map divides the state into more than 100 grid pages and gets right down to the details of dirt roads and hiking trails.